niuers/Distributed-System-Design-Review/Communications.md

 1. A new API must be defined for every new operation or use case.
 1. It can be difficult to debug RPC.
 1. You might not be able to leverage existing technologies out of the box.
 For example, it might require additional effort to ensure RPC calls are properly cached on caching servers such as Squid.

+### Why REST for internal use and not RPC?
+1. RPC is a nearly transparent mechanism that makes communication between two processes nearly painless- in theory.
+I can see the appeal of REST if you want to provide an API to clients beyond your control- everyone can do REST while RPC is more complex (if you don't have a matching RPC library for your platform of choice, you're probably fucked- but if you have control over front *and* backend, you should be able to pick a well-supported mechanism on both ends).
+2.

 # Representational State Transfer (REST)
 1. REST is an architectural style enforcing a client/server model where the client acts on a set of resources managed by the server.
 The server provides a representation of resources and actions that can either manipulate or get a new representation of resources.
 All communication must be stateless and cacheable.